LAMARI, Agios Martinos, CorfuRef: 11433

 Entrance to the house is through a porch with large double-arched oak doors into a living room, which reveals an extensive vaulted space with cypress beams and an old fireplace.
 Two double doors open onto the south-west terrace while three 5 metre sliding glass doors lead onto the north-west terrace with outside dining and BBQ area.

-The kitchen with views into the olive groves is fitted with handmade units and high quality electrical equipment.
+The kitchen, with views into the olive groves is fitted with handmade units and high quality electrical equipment.
 Overlooking the living room is a large mezzanine, currently used as a TV/ office room and through double doors is a further office/library and music room.

-The land has olive, orange, lemon, fig, pear and other trees as well as a well-established Mediterranean and vegetable garden.
+The land has olive, orange, lemon, fig, pear and other trees as well as a well-established garden.
 The large terrace on two sides of the house has an 11m infinity pool overlooked by a pergola.
 A stone wall with arched entrance-way and oak doors preserves the privacy of this area from the approach to the house.

-Below and largely hidden from the main property is a summer house, which includes a kitchenette and shower room and is currently used as an office.
+Below and largely hidden from the main property is a summer house, which includes a kitchen and shower room and is currently used as an office.
 Through a separate entrance is an artist's studio.
 The building also has a large roof terrace with sea and mountain views.
 There is space for a swimming pool and the building lends itself to a simple two-bedroom cottage conversion.

 Although the area is wonderfully peaceful, a 5-minute drive takes you down to the beaches of the north coast and the nearest village containing shops, banks and supermarkets.
-Kassiopi is a 20-minute drive and Corfu Town is 50 minutes.
+Kassiopi is a 20-minute drive away and Corfu Town is 50 minutes.

 Originally built as a house by a family of Venetian origin who gave the name Rousselatika to the local area, the building was converted into an olive press in the mid-19th century.
 It was later restored, combining its authentic feel with beautiful simplicity.
-The old oak doors, huge Cypress beams supporting a low-sloping roof and traditional Byzantine tiles combine tastefully with the discrete modernity of air-conditioning, painted oak kitchen, spacious bedrooms and luxurious bathrooms.
+The old oak doors, huge Cypress beams supporting a low-sloping roof and traditional Byzantine tiles combine tastefully with the discrete modernity of air-conditioning, oak kitchen, spacious bedrooms and luxurious bathrooms.
 The grey Kavalla flagstones of the terrace blend with the natural stone of the walls and lead to a spectacular infinity pool.
 In a separate but shallow pool is a water feature displaying a striking sculpture by the owner.
 Water cascades from one to the other.
 A verandah, small pergola by the pool, barbecue and large covered dining area complete the picture.